caltechlibrary/dataset/docs/datasetd.md

 This would return a list of keys, one per line.
-You could show all JSON documents in the collection be retrieving a list of keys and iterating over them using cURL.
+You could show all JSON documents in the collection be retrieving a list of keys and iterating over them using curl.
 Here's a simple example in Bash.

 ```shell
     for KEY in $(curl http://localhost:8485/recipes/keys); do